Dental Implants for Replacing Missing Teeth

 On the day of your surgery, any remaining damaged or compromised teeth are removed.
 Holes are drilled into the jaw and the titanium rods placed.
 Another impression is taken in order to create your permanent replacement.
 The temporary prosthetic is placed, allowing you to leave the same day with a set of working teeth.

 During your recovery period, start with consuming only liquids.
 Eventually you will be able to chew, but it is recommended that you chew only soft foods.
 You will visit our office regularly to make sure your implants are healing properly.
 Once you are fully healed, which could take six to twelve weeks, you will return to our office to have your permanent prosthetic placed.
-After that, you can resume eating all of the foods you once enjoyed and care is the same as if you had your original teeth.
+After you are fully healed and your permanent prosthetic is placed, you can resume eating all of the foods you once enjoyed and care is the same as if you had your original teeth.
 No one will be able to tell that your teeth are not real.

 For a permanent solution to tooth loss, consider dental implants.
 Not only do you receive a natural looking replacement, you can save your jaw from suffering some severe damage.
 At Kooning Family Dentistry, your needs are our number one concern.
 For the best quality care, give us a call today at (503) 673-9097 to schedule your appointment.